zampat/neteye4/itoa/aix/README.md

 # ssh-keygen -t rsa
 ```

-Now trust the ssh key of your AIX system on NetEye, to allow login as user "njmon"
+Now trust the ssh key of your AIX system on NetEye, to allow login as user `njmon`
 1. Get ssh public key from AIX user executing the script run_njmon_job.sh
 On AIX as user executing the script (i.e. root):
 ```
 # cat .ssh/id_rsa.pub
 ssh-rsa AAAAB3NzaC1yc2....
 ```
-2. Allow this user (key) to login on NetEye as user "njmon"
+2. Allow this user (key) to login on NetEye as user `njmon`
-On NetEye add this public key to file ".ssh/authorized_hosts" in user home of njmon
+On NetEye add this public key to file ".ssh/authorized_hosts" in user home of `njmon`
 ```
 [root@tue-lx-neteye4 njmon]# cat /var/log/njmon/.ssh/authorized_keys
 ssh-rsa AAAAB3NzaC1yc2....